 As a politician, though, it could be a trap of his own making.
 After all, these are people who see him as much as their friend as they do their boss, and they may not be able to see him and his decisions in the sort of neutral light that tends to illuminate the truth.
 Even if they can, they might not be able or inclined to share that truth with him given how uncomfortable it’s becoming.

-If this government is going to last beyond the next election, it has to do more than wait for Poilievre’s Conservatives to step on its own feet.
+If this government is going to last beyond the next election, it has to do more than wait for Poilievre’s Conservatives to step on its own shoelaces.
 As I’ve said before, with more than 80 per cent of Canadians wanting some form of change, the Trudeau Liberals have to find a way to give it to them.
 And while a few new faces is a step in that direction, it’s not nearly big enough to get them where they need to be.

 They need new energy, new ideas and a team that Canadians can trust to deliver on them.
 As former Trudeau adviser Tyler Meredith tweeted, “ultimately renewal comes down to ideas.
 And new Ministers can bring new ideas.”
 Perhaps.
 But that’s only true if they’re actually willing to speak truth to his power, something that can be hard for old friends and colleagues to do.